 This integration requires alignment between both sides:

-The employee should learn what is expected from her, and how to actually perform her job.
+The employee should learn what is expected of her, and how to actually perform her job.

-The company should learn what the employee's needs are, and do its best to fulfil them.
+The company should learn what the employees’ needs are, and do its best to fulfill them.

 Why are these elements so important?